pernillelorup/FullStack_JavaScript_Flow3/README.md

 From (old) navigation and geography latitude and longitude was used.
 To figure out your latitude, you just needed (a) the calendar date, and (b) some astronomical measurements (like for instance, the angle of the sun above the horizon at its highest point on a given day as measured from your ship).

+To figure out your longitude, you would need a precise clock tracking time from some reference point.

 This has made the standard for many services to latitude, longitude.